 When a spouse is re-entering the workforce after a long time out of the job market, the judge might order transitional alimony of six months or a year to help the supported spouse have a temporary financial cushion.
 Transitional alimony is, typically for a fixed, brief period.

 Whether your case involves indefinite, long-term, rehabilitative, or transitional alimony, it is possible to reduce the amount of alimony you have to pay or avoid it entirely through strategic distribution of the marital assets.
 Typically, a strategic distribution involves allocating more than ½ of the community assets (or less than ½ of the debts) to the spouse needing spousal support.
 Alimony calculations involve one spouse’s need for financial support and the other spouse’s ability to pay.
 If you can reduce your spouse’s debt or increase their assets above the community share level, there will be less need for alimony.

 A New Mexico family law attorney can explain your options and help you craft a plan for handling alimony in your divorce case.
+We also provide a wide range of services such as same sex divorce, collaborative divorce, military divorce and more.
 Contact Bob Matteucci today.